jegly/Frequency/README.md

   <img src="Freq_banner.png" alt="Frequency Banner" />
 </p>

-its a music application , its pretty and has funky functions. do i really need a readme ?
+its a music application , its pretty and has funky functions, do you really need a readme ?